niekelodeon/De-Haar-Kamer/README.md

-# Nuxt 3 Minimal Starter

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+# De Haar Kamer

+Website of a local hair salon in Wemeldinge: https://de-haarkamer.nl Made with Nuxt 3

+aanpassen-handleiding.txt describes how to change, add or delete data with Strato's webhosting.

 ## Setup